 Hint: Not in the majority of commercially available sunscreens!

-You need to look at ingredient lists very carefully, you need to be using vital oils, 100% natural, unadulterated plant oils, these are packed with antioxidants.
-Oils which are particularly strong in antioxidant activity are Peach Oil, Grapeseed Oil, Jojoba and Avocado amongst others.
+You need to look at ingredient lists very carefully, you need to be using vital oils: 100% natural, unadulterated plant oils which are packed with antioxidants.
+We use oils which are particularly strong in antioxidants ( as shown by a 10 page clinical study by Birmingham University) these oils which are particularly strong in antioxidant activity are Peach Oil, Grapeseed Oil, Jojoba and Avocado amongst others.
 If you apply these to the skin in a purely unadulterated way you are getting the full benefit of these powerful antioxidant properties.
 The theory of applying unadulterated forms of antioxidants and how they restore antioxidant enzymes was discussed in a paper by the Journal of Investigative dermatology in 2003.
-So, applying these oils topically forms a defence line and work from within the fight against free radical damage
+So, applying these oils topically forms a defense line and work from within the fight against free radical damage

 How to protect your skin in the sun using unadulterated oils?

 The key to protecting your skin is to make sure your skin doesn't burn, building sun exposure up over days will help the melanin rise naturally in your skin which controls the reflection of the light.
 For the first few days of your holiday, apply Synergistic Body Oil, regularly onto damp skin (little and often) and stay in the sun for only very short periods of time (10 to 20 minutes), get regular shade and reapply after every swim after you’ve washed off the salt or chlorine.
 Listen to your skin, head out of the sun and cover up when your skin has had enough.
 Use Soothing Body Lotion at the end of the day over the top of oil to leave a matt finish and lock in the oil.